Kong/docs.konghq.com/app/deck/1.11.x/faqs.md

 decK heavily parallelizes its operations, which can induce a lot of load onto your Cassandra cluster.
 You should consider:
-- decK is read-intensive for most parts, meaning it will make perform read-intensive queries on your Cassandra cluster, so make sure you tune your Cassandra cluster accordingly.
+- decK is read-intensive for most parts, meaning it will perform read-intensive queries on your Cassandra cluster, so make sure you tune your Cassandra cluster accordingly.
-- decK talks to the same Kong node which talks to the same Cassandra node in your cluster.
+- decK talks to the same Kong node that talks to the same Cassandra node in your cluster.
-- Using the `--parallelism 1` flag to ensure that there is only request being processed at a time.
+- Use the `--parallelism 1` flag to ensure that there is only request being processed at a time.
 This will slow down sync process and should be used as a last resort.